This entry was posted on Wednesday, May 11th, 2016 and is filed under Blog by AENT Associates

 3. Sinus Pressure

 Sinusitis means congestion in the areas behind your eyes, ears, nose, and forehead.
 It is commonly a result of allergies that obstruct normal nasal congestion or lead to drainage.
-If, however, you experience severe pain in your upper ear, teeth or face, this may be indicative of a more serious issue.
+If, however, you experience severe pain in your upper ear, teeth or face, this may be indicative of a more serious issue that you need to treat.

 4. Hearing Loss